jax-ml/jax/docs/501/export.md

 The global constant name may be empty if it is not known.
 Some global constant computations use inner functions, e.g., for `floor_divide`.
-The arguments of such functions have a `jax.global_constant` attribute for all attributes, meaning that the result of the function is also a global constant.
+The arguments of such functions have a `jax.global_constant` attribute for all arguments, meaning that the result of the function is also a global constant.

 Note that `main` contains a call to `_check_shape_assertions`.